UTV TECHNICAL REGULATIONS

 UTR32 AUXILIARY EQUIPMENT

-A generator, fan, water pump (water-cooled engines), and a complete functional electrical system must be connected and in operation at start of race.
+A generator, fan, water pump (water-cooled engines), and a complete functional electrical system must be connected and in operation at the start of race.

 UTR33 SUPERCHARGERS and TURBOCHARGERS